goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.15.
 Lint your Dockerfile

-**TL;DR:** Linting your Dockerfile is an important step to identify issues in your Dockerfile which differ from best practices.
+**אמ;לק:** Linting your Dockerfile is an important step to identify issues in your Dockerfile which differ from best practices.
 By checking for potential flaws using a specialised Docker linter, performance and security improvements can be easily identified, saving countless hours of wasted time or security issues in production code.

 **Otherwise:** Mistakenly the Dockerfile creator left Root as the production user, and also used an image from unknown source repository.
 This could be avoided with with just a simple linter.